tailhook/lithos/docs/container_config.rst

     and is opened outside of the container (so depending on ``volumes`` may be both visible or non-visible from the container itself)

+``restart-process-only``
+    (default ``false``) If true when restarting process (i.e. in case process died or was killed), lithos restarts just the failed process.
+    This means container will not be recreated, volumes will not be remounted, tmpfs will not be cleaned and some daemon processes may leave running.

+    By default ``lithos_knot`` which is pid 1 in the container exits when process dies.
+Which means all other processes will die on ``KILL`` signal, and container will be removed and created again.
+It's a little bit slower but safer default.
+This leaves no hanging daemons, orphan files in state dir and tmpfs garbage.

 ``volumes``
     The mapping of mountpoint to volume definition.
 See :ref:`volumes` for more info